Swiss Open Gstaad

 Players

-The official entry list for the 2023 Swiss Open tennis tournament has yet to be released but below is a selection of players that played in the 2022 singles tournament.
+The official entry list for the 2023 Swiss Open tennis tournament has now been released and below is a selection of players that played in the 2023 singles tournament.

 • Dominic Thiem